 When the applicant does not file taxes or did not file self-employment on his/her taxes, instruct them to complete a Self-Generated Income Report Form (S-GIRF) as found on the Division website.
 See Section 2.3.5.2.
-A copy of the S-GIRF and/or tax records shall be retained in the HE+ System as a document upload in the verification field of the application.
-Exception: Rental income must be verified by tax records for furnace services.
-If rental income is not verified by income taxes for the homeowner or dwelling owner, the homeowner, including the rental unit, may not be eligible for a furnace referral.
+A copy of the S-GIRF and/or tax records shall be retained in the HE+ System as a document upload.
+Rental income must be verified by tax records for Program Services.
+If rental income is not verified by income taxes for the homeowner or dwelling owner, the homeowner, including the rental unit, may not be eligible for a Program Services referral.
 Please contact the HE+ Help Desk if the homeowner or dwelling owner does not file taxes.